-3.1.1 The Recruitment and Selection Unit facilitates a program that attracts and selects qualified applicants to be employed with the MDTA Police.
-To approximate, within the sworn ranks, the demographic composition of the State of Maryland.
+4.1.1 The Recruitment Section facilitates a program that attracts and selects qualified applicants to be employed with the MDTA Police.
+The sworn ranks should be similar in demographic composition to the State of Maryland.

-3.2.1 The Recruitment and Selection Unit is not staffed 24/7.
-Sworn personnel within the Unit are, however, subject to being detailed out and called in as needed to meet the overall needs of the agency.
+4.2.1 The Recruitment Section is not staffed 24/7.
+Sworn personnel within the Section are, however, subject to being detailed out and called in as needed to meet the overall needs of the agency.

-3.3 Qualification/Certification Requirements:
+4.3 Qualification/Certification Requirements:

-- 3.3.1 Candidates for the Recruitment & Selection Unit are to be knowledgeable in personnel matters, especially equal employment opportunity issues as it effects the management and operations of the MDTA Police. - 3.3.2 Newly assigned recruiters shall undergo a training program that provides knowledge and skills in the following areas: - The MDTA Police's recruitment needs and commitments - MDTA Police career opportunities, salaries, benefits, and training - Federal and State compliance guidelines - The community and its needs (including demographics, community organizations, and educational institutions) - Cultural awareness, or an understanding of different ethnic groups and subcultures - Techniques of informal record keeping systems for candidate tracking - The selection process used by the MDTA Police in conjunction with the Human Resources Office (including procedures involved in conducting background investigations and written, oral, or physical agility examinations) - Recruitment programs of other jurisdictions - Characteristics that disqualify candidates - Medical requirements, to include the provisions of the Americans with Disabilities Act
+- 4.3.1 Candidates for the Recruitment Section are to be knowledgeable in personnel matters, especially equal employment opportunity issues as it effects the management and operations of the MDTA Police. - 4.3.2 Newly assigned recruiters shall undergo a training program that provides knowledge and skills in the following areas: - The MDTA Police recruitment needs and commitments - MDTA Police career opportunities, salaries, benefits, and training - Federal and State compliance guidelines - The community and its needs (including demographics, community organizations, and educational institutions) - Cultural awareness, or an understanding of different ethnic groups and subcultures - Techniques of informal record keeping systems for candidate tracking - The selection process used by the MDTA Police in conjunction with Human Resources & Workforce Development (including procedures involved in conducting background investigations and written, oral, or physical agility examinations) - Recruitment programs of other jurisdictions - Characteristics that disqualify candidates - Medical requirements, to include the provisions of the Americans with Disabilities Act